A Beginner’s Guide to Making a Mushroom Syringe

 Before you can successfully propagate your mushrooms, you’ll need a spore syringe.
 Researchers use this tool to inject the perfect dose of mushroom spores into the substrate.

-Mushroom spore syringes are an effective way of propagating fungi at home without having to buy expensive mushroom spawn or inoculate your substrate with mycelium from another source.
+Mushroom spores are an effective way of propagating fungi at home without having to buy expensive mushroom spawn or inoculate your substrate with mycelium from another source.

 No matter what variety you’re growing, the syringe is your go-to tool in your mushroom growing kit.
 It lets you inject pure, sterile spores into the substrate without contaminating it with dirt from your hands.